Les Oliviers with WiFi & Pool

-We built our traditional Provençal style house with two gites adjacent and a B&B room in 2009.
-They all share the lovely 10m x 5m heated infinity pool and landscaped gardens.
+We built our traditional Provençal style house with two gites adjacent and a B&B room all which share the lovely 10m x 5m heated infinity pool and landscaped gardens.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Check in time:||16:00|

 |Nearest travel links||Nearest airport: Avignon 50 km, Nearest railway: Avignon TGV 55 km|

 |Notes||No pets allowed, No smoking at this property|

 |Pool||Shared outdoor pool (heated)|